 Environmental and Climate Justice Solutions

 ERG supports projects that promote safe and healthy places to live, work, and play for all people.
-We have been honored to assist in EJ efforts across the U.S., working with all levels of government to help eradicate the unjust and disproportionate impact of environmental degradation on communities of color and low-income communities.
-We offer government agencies trusted support to integrate environmental and climate justice approaches and solutions into their policies, rulemakings, implementation efforts, and enforcement actions.
-We also develop tools for governments and stakeholders to efficiently identify and address environmental concerns and disparities.
-At the local level, we work with EJ communities to build knowledge, elevate their voices, and engage meaningfully in public processes.
-We also support facilitation, training, and outreach to promote information sharing and collaborative problem solving among all entities that play a role in addressing the nation’s environmental justice challenges.
+We provide a wide range of services at federal, state, and local levels to help eradicate the unjust and disproportionate impact of environmental degradation on overburdened and underserved communities, including environmental justice, rural, tribal, fenceline, and low-income communities.
+We offer government agencies trusted support to explore and integrate environmental and climate justice approaches and solutions into their policies, rulemakings, permit reviews, enforcement, and program performance measurement through an equity lens.
+Our services include both outreach and analytic solutions.
+We bring analytic tools to assess impacts, including cumulative impacts, for these communities and respond concurrently to state and federal initiatives (e.g., Justice40, Bipartisan Infrastructure Law, Inflation Reduction Act, and Executive Orders 13895, 14001, and 12898, among others).
+At the state and local level, we work with communities to build trust and knowledge, elevate their voices, and engage meaningfully in public outreach and engagement processes.
+We provide facilitation, training, and outreach to promote information-sharing and collaborative problem-solving among all entities that play a role in addressing the nation’s environmental justice challenges.

 Stakeholder Engagement and Outreach